silnrsi/wstr/src/content/docs/scrlang/unicode/qa75-unicode.md

 ---
-title: Unicode Status of the Kaddare Script
+title: Unicode Status for Kaddare
 description: Supplementary script page
 sidebar:
     hidden: true
-lastUpdated: 2025-08-29
+lastUpdated: 2025-09-02
 ---

 The Kaddare script is not yet in Unicode.
 It is not yet in the Roadmap for the Unicode Standard.